Adventure starts here

 Local customs

-• Dress modestly when visiting churches (shoulders and knees covered).
+• Dress respectfully when entering churches (shoulders and knees covered).

-• Tipping: small amounts are appreciated but not required; rounding up or leaving 5–10% for exceptional service is fine.
+• Tipping: not mandatory; rounding up or leaving small change for good service is appreciated.

 Safety